vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/guide.md

 ## Using AutoCatalog Component

 The default `<AutoCatalog />` will render 3 levels of pages as catalog items, and you can change the level depth by setting `level` option (Only `1` `2` and `3` are supported).

+If you want to add index number to catalog item, you should add `index` props to `<AutoCatalog />` component.

+By default, `<AutoCatalog />` generates catalog for current folder.
+If you want to generate catalog for other folder, you can set `base` props to `<AutoCatalog />` component.

 You can use `<AutoCatalog />` in your theme layout, or in your markdown files directly.